Editors note: Some of the images below are animations showing two images and may take longer to load.

 Photos: Warehouses were converted to keep the infected people quarantined during the 1918 flu pandemic.
 Credit: Universal History Archive/Universal Images Group via Getty Images | A new field hospital built by the U.S. Army Corps of Engineers and members of the National Guard, featuring 437 beds for coronavirus patients, is opened at the Walter E. Washington Convention Center, May 11, 2020, in Washington, D.C.
 Credit: Win McNamee/Getty Images

-In 2020, many parts of the U.S. never shut down to prevent the spread of the coronavirus.
-South Dakota welcomed hundreds of thousands of people for a 10-day biker rally in Sturgis.
+During the current pandemic, many parts of the U.S. never shut down to slow the spread of the coronavirus.
+For example, South Dakota welcomed hundreds of thousands of people for a 10-day biker rally in Sturgis.
 According to The Associated Press, at least 290 people in 12 states who attended the rally tested positive for COVID-19.
 The Washington Post reported that South and North Dakota, along with Wyoming, Montana and Minnesota, led the country in new infections per capita weeks after the rally.
 With attendees from all across the country, however, and the lack of contact tracing, documenting the full extent of the spread from the event was difficult.

 While many places closed schools in 1918, three cities -- New York, Chicago and New Haven, Connecticut -- did not.
 In New York, classroom windows were kept open and children studied on rooftops and other outdoor spaces even through the cold winter months.
 Schools in the city were deemed to provide better health conditions than crowded and unsanitary tenements.